HOW CLINGING TO CORE COMPETENCIES IS BREAKING YOUR ORGANIZATION’S HEART

 Why Emotional Infrastructure Matters

 Emotional infrastructure connects people to each other, creating a sense of camaraderie and shared meaning.
 Its demise, however, has other implications beyond feeling connected to co-workers.

 Employee engagement As I reread the Accenture Institute for High-Performance Research Report on “What Executives Really Need to Know About Employee Engagement” the issues raised here echo loudly in that report.

 In their second table, Accenture outlines 3 key beliefs that employees must hold to be engaged.

-All of which come into question when an organization forces a change in relationship by introducing a relationship model other than that of an employee.
+All of which come into question when an organization forces a change in relationships by introducing a relationship model other than that of an employee.
 In my own personal experience with outsourcing, as I had discussions with team members who were being asked to change their job from the company they choose to work for to the new outsourcer, those three phrases came back time and again as broken promises: “I thought I was making a difference.”
 “I thought the company had my back.”
 “I guess we’re not all in this together anymore.”